DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - if the user account is in a role, the user has all privileges assigned to the role
     - MS Windows OS uses this model with groups
     - A role-­based access control (RBAC) model can group users into roles based on the organization’s hierarchy
     - RBAC uses a well-defined collection of named job roles for access control.
 Administrators grant each job role with the privileges they need to perform their jobs.
+    - RBAC is a system that employs Role-Based Access Control (RBAC) maps a subject's role with their needed operations and tasks.
+Users are assigned to roles and not resources.
+The job functions and hierarchy implies that the user’s role is the key element that they are using to determine access needs.
     - it is based on role or group membership, and users can be members of multiple groups.
 Users are not limited to only a single role.
     - RBAC models are based on the hierarchy of an organization, so they are 📝hierarchy based.
     - It is nondiscretionary model managed by a central authority🔥 to determine which objects subjects can access.
 Therefore, it is required that the creator of the role understands the required operations and tasks prior to creating the role.
 Otherwise, the created role may provide insufficient or excessive access.